 Sandy became a jet engine mechanic for F-16 fighter jets while stationed in Germany and EC/RC-135’s in Nebraska, both in shop and on the flight line.
 In Europe, she worked side by side with civilian reps for GE, who manufacture the F-110 engine in F-16’s, and helped to analyze crash sites for engine malfunctions.
 She traveled throughout Germany and Europe with this team.
 She also gained valuable skills in the management of equipment and personnel while in the military.
 Sandy served honorably for four years of active duty and four years in the reserves in four states and in Europe before leaving the Air Force.
 She began her civilian life in the state of North Carolina and later moved to Maryland where she diversified her business experience by working in various business industries: real estate, insurance, banking and finance, retail, manufacturing, construction, electrical utilities, legal, and market research.
 She has dedicated a fair amount of time in business to customer service and it is evidenced by not only her ability to make clients feel welcome in the office but by the time she takes to give clients insight into what they might expect whether they are heading to a court hearing, mediation or a settlement conference.

 Sandy has done independent coursework in banking, finance, and behavioral sciences.
 She is a Notary Public for the State of Indiana, a member of the Indiana State Bar Association as a legal administrator, and a member of the ISBA Litigation Section.
+She is also a member of the Lake County Bar Association as a legal administrator.
 She remains affiliated with Honor Flight Chicago as a DC Guardian for WWII veterans.
 Sandy has served as a guardian for four WWII veterans when they visited their memorial in Washington, D.C. including two very special veterans, her great-uncle Bud and Joe Popp, the father of one of her Northwest Indiana friends.

 While she wandered from the original creative vision she had for her life, Sandy has instead used her decades of business and military experience to create a relaxed management style at McEuen Law Office for their clients.